Optimal quantization with branched optimal transport distances: Landscape function for mass-optimal quantizers

 When $\alpha \in (0,1)$, the basins $(\bas(\tplan P,x_i))_{1\leq i \leq n}$ thus extend the notion of Voronoi cells to the case of branched optimal transport, which we may call \emph{(branched) Voronoi basins}.
-These Voronoi basins are also closed sets which form a partition of the given measure $\nu$, as stated in \Cref{corr:basindisjoint}, but they are much more complicated in several regards: \begin{itemize} \item They need not be convex polyhedra, but are rather thought to exhibit fractal pairwise boundaries. \item Classical Voronoi cells do not actually depend on the measure $\nu$ or its support but may be computed directly from the points $(x_i)_{1\leq i \leq N}$ through \labelcref{voronoi_cells}, taking the intersection with the support afterwards.
+These Voronoi basins are also closed sets which form a partition of the given measure $\nu$, as stated in \Cref{corr:basindisjoint}, but they are much more complicated in several regards: \begin{itemize} \item They need not be convex polyhedra, but are rather thought to exhibit fractal pairwise boundaries.
+The same conjecture was made concerning the boundaries of the so-called \emph{irrigation balls} of branched transport, i.e.\ the shapes of volume $1$ which are closest to a single point in the sense of branched transport, introduced in \cite{pegonFractalShapeOptimization2019}.
+In this work, each irrigation ball $\Omega$ is described as a sublevel set of the landscape function and its boundary $\partial \Omega$ as its highest level set, which allowed to show that the dimension of $\partial \Omega$ is at most $d-\beta$, which is the conjectured dimension.
+This conjecture is supported by \cite{devillanovaRemarksFractalStructure2019}, where it is shown that generic level sets of the landscape function must have (Minkowski) dimension $d-\beta$, if such a dimension exists.
+However, our Voronoi basins are \emph{not} generalizations of irrigation balls, since for us the target measure $\nu$ is fixed, thus the outer boundary (i.e.\ the boundary of the union of all basins) is prescribed to be the boundary of $\spt \nu$.
+The generalization of irrigation balls would be irrigation clusters arising from the problem of finding the set of volume $1$ which is closest to $N\geq 2$ arbitrary points.
+In our case, the interface between adjacent Voronoi basins $\bas(\tplan P,x_i)$ and $\bas(\tplan P,x_j)$ will not be described as a level set of the landscape function, but rather as $\bas(\tplan P,x_i) \cap \bas(\tplan P,x_j) = \{z_{\tplan P^{x_i}} = z_{\tplan P^{x_j}}\}$.
+However, it seems difficult to exploit this equality to get regularity results, since $z_{\tplan P^{x_i}}$ and $z_{\tplan P^{x_j}}$ both make sense only on the interface $\bas(\tplan P,x_i) \cap \bas(\tplan P,x_j)$ and not on any neighborhood of it. \item Classical Voronoi cells do not actually depend on the measure $\nu$ or its support but may be computed directly from the points $\{x_i\}_{1\leq i \leq N}$ through \labelcref{voronoi_cells}, taking the intersection with the support afterwards.
 On the contrary, there is a priori no reason for Voronoi basins to behave in the same way, and it is well possible that the Voronoi basins for $\nu$ and $\nu' \geq \nu$ are not nested. \item Computing Voronoi basins is much more difficult, as the problem of optimizing the masses given the points does not admit an explicit solution in the form of \labelcref{voronoi_cells}. \end{itemize} \end{remark}